-Since its establishment in 1988 within the East Asian Institute (now the Weatherhead East Asian Institute), the Center for Korean Research has played a leading role in the study of Korea within Columbia University, the New York City area, and beyond.
-At Columbia, CKR fosters global, interdisciplinary connections, frequently partnering with the Department of East Asian Languages and Cultures, APEC Study Center, the Institute for the Study of Human Rights, The Center for Korean Legal Studies, Human Rights Institute, Columbia Law School, Institute for Research on Women, Gender, and Sexuality, Center for the Study of Ethnicity and Race, C.V.
+The Center for Korean Research plays a leading role in the study of Korea within Columbia University, the New York City area, and beyond.
+At Columbia, CKR fosters global, interdisciplinary connections, frequently partnering with the Weatherhead East Asian Institute, the Department of East Asian Languages and Cultures, APEC Study Center, the Institute for the Study of Human Rights, The Center for Korean Legal Studies, Human Rights Institute, Columbia Law School, Institute for Research on Women, Gender, and Sexuality, Center for the Study of Ethnicity and Race, C.V.
 Starr East Asian Library, Film Program in the School of the Arts, and Jerome A. Chazen Institute of International Business.
 By sponsoring public lectures, conferences, workshops, and cultural events such as movies and concerts on Korea-related topics, the CKR works to advance academic knowledge and a greater public awareness of Korea in the New York City area and, more broadly, North America.
 CKR also serves as a bridge between Korean Studies in North America and the most recent work of the Korean academic world through its sponsorship of visiting scholars and active partnerships with universities and institutions in South Korea.
-The CKR hosts the annual Columbia University Alumni Association of Korea Colloquium Series on Contemporary Korean Affairs and the Korea Foundation Colloquium Series on Korean Cultural Studies.
+The CKR hosts the annual Columbia Alumni Association of Korea Colloquium Series on Contemporary Korean Affairs.
 The CKR also sponsors the annual “Center for Korean Research Manhae Prize for Korean Language” in the Department of East Asian Languages and Cultures.

 Long before the establishment of the CKR, Columbia University already had a thriving academic relationship with Korea.
 As early as the 1920s, Columbia University had been a destination for students and scholars from Korea.
 Among the most notable from this generation of pioneers was Kim Hwallan, who graduated with a Ph.D. in Philosophy in 1931.
 Not only was she the first Korean woman to earn a doctoral degree, Kim went on to become one of the most important champions of education, women’s rights, and Korean independence in Korea’s modern history.
 Now, Columbia University is not only a major destination for international students from Korea, but also, through the CKR, a host institution for visiting scholars, professionals, and writers from Korea.